sam-caldwell/ami/docs/lint.md

   - Allowed severities: `error`, `warn`, `info`, or `off` to disable the rule.
   - Applies to all files; inline pragmas can further suppress per‑file.

+- Strict preset via workspace: set `toolchain.linter.strict: true` to elevate warnings to errors (same as `--strict`).

+- Suppress rules via workspace:

+  toolchain:
+    linter:
+      suppress:
+        package:
+          main: ["W_UNUSED_IMPORT"]
+        paths:
+          ./src/**: ["W_PKG_LOWERCASE"]

+  - `package`: map of package name to list of rule codes to suppress.
+  - `paths`: map of file or directory globs to list of rule codes.
+Use `/**` suffix to match directories recursively.
+Use `"*"` to suppress all rules for a scope.

 ## Pragmas